Jeffersonia diphylla (Twinleaf)

 More photos

-Photos courtesy Peter M. Dziuk, taken at Eloise Butler Wildflower Garden in Minneapolis and in a private garden in Dakota County
+Photos by K. Chayka taken in her garden.
+Photos by Peter M. Dziuk taken at Eloise Butler Wildflower Garden in Minneapolis, in a private garden, and in Winona County.

 Comments